Zhe-jiang/PRAISE/README.md

 ---
 __IMPORTANT MESSAGES:__
 - If you want to do realignment, be sure to use references without any intron (i.e. using transcriptome instead of genome).
-Because our realigment scripts do not support mapping results with intron.
+Because our realignment scripts do not support mapping results with introns.
-- If you do not want to do realignment, we still recomend using references without any intron and the mapping method without spliced alignment.
+- If you do not want to do realignment, we still recommend using references without any intron and the mapping method without spliced alignment.
 Because our signal is deletion, it may cause errors with spliced alignment.
-- This part is a general tutorial, see details about realignment at Part 3.
+- This part is a general tutorial, see details about realignment in Part 3.
 ---

 #### 1.2.1 Mapping with realignment
-Realignment will give you a more precise result but require a amount of computational resource.
-If you want to get a precise quantitative result, especially on genome wide sequencing, it is better to do realignment.
+The realignment will give you a more precise result but require an amount of computational resources.
+If you want a precise quantitative result, especially on genome-wide sequencing, it is better to do realignment.

 - First mapping with hisat2, __hisat2__ is required
 	- Be sure to use parameter '--no-spliced-alignment'